 Other parents worry about institutionalizing their children too early.
 They worry that today’s preschool curriculum is geared toward academic performance.
 That their child will know their ABCs but possess little creativity or imagination.

-Granted, there are preschools that concentrate on academic achievement, which is not what we’re advocating for here.
+Granted, some preschools concentrate on academic achievement, which is not what we’re advocating for here.
 But, then, that’s where you as the parent come in.

 Attending preschool may be the difference between a successful student and one who is always playing catch up.